bobbert/accident-map/README.md

 # Maryland Accident Map

-A simple map-based visualization of crash data for Maryland from October 2016 through December 2016.
+A simple map-based visualization of crash data for Maryland from October 2016 through December 2016, written in Angular.

 ## Installation and Usage: